mattvinks/spark-labs/04-dataframe/4a-practice-lab.md

 For group by, you can use `email` column as a unique column.

-You can group by using Dataset API  or use SQL (register DF as a temptable)
+You can group by using Dataset API  or use SQL (register DF as a temptable first)